javigallego4/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Data Science
-  - Machine Learning
+  - Big Data
-  - Deep Learning
+  - Business Intelligence

 # Education to show in About widget
 education: